ragle/edu4pak-site/docs.md

 From there you can run `$ gulp watch` and gulp will automatically rebuild the site on changes to any html, css or js file in `src/`.

 Run `$ gulp` to manually rebuild the site at any time.

+See the [gulp API documentation](https://github.com/gulpjs/gulp/blob/master/docs/API.md) for more info.

 ####Architecture